 The annual Christmas Card competition takes place in November/December and the winner has their design printed and sent to the wider community of Great Baddow High School.
 Students also enjoy opportunities to see art in-person with regular visits to the Tate Gallery, the National Gallery, the Royal Academy, Saatchi Gallery in London and the Sainsbury Collection in Norwich.

-The Drama department’s extra-curricular opportunities include an annual production for students of any Year group to be involved in.
-Recent performances have included Romeo & Juliet, The Wizard of Oz, Beauty and the Beast and Aladdin.
+The drama department’s extra-curricular opportunities include an annual production for students of any Year group to be involved in.
+Recent performances have included We Will Rock You and Mary Poppins.

 There are also opportunities to learn the behind-the-scenes running of productions for those students who prefer to manage the stage rather than perform.